 “No, no. If this is just the beginning then I must know how much more there is.
 I must know how much I was missing.”

 “There’s your explanation.”
-Their path turned downhill and they had to tread more carefully thanks to thickening patches of thorns.
+Their path turned downhill and they had to tread more carefully thanks to thickening thorns.
 “I’m actually reminded of a story,” he said halfway down the hill.
 Their destination appeared to be some sort of muddy crevasse full of felled trees and dripping roots.
 “Since there’s exactly seventeen minutes until we reach our next trigger, I have time to tell you about it.
 There was a speed runner once, a woman, who learned item duplication and thought exactly what you did.”

 “Before you continue, what’s our chance of getting attacked down here?”
 Bombi asked as Chagrinn took her hand and helped her onto one of the felled trees.
 There was something resembling a path beneath them: a staircase of wet logs.
 The walls of the crevasse had been open to the air long enough to grow trees of their own.
-Clumps of moss and flowers grew from protruding boulders.
+Clumps of moss and flowers fruited from protruding boulders.
 It looked very cramped.

 “Literally zero,” he told her.
 “This woman, her name was Marline, wasn’t content with copying flowers or gold.
 At the time she learned item duplication… she was with child.”